hhucn/dabasco/README.md

 Calculates degree of justification of individual statements or positions in D-BAS.
 Requires D-BAS argument graph export data as served by the D-BAS export interface.
+All results are provided as a JSON string.

 ## Documentation
 TODO